 Most people can have an MRI scan but in some cases it may not be recommended.
-You can't have an MRI scan if you have any metal in your body.
-So you'll need to tell us if you have:
+You can’t have an MRI scan if you have any metal in your body.
+You’ll need to tell us if you have:

 - cochlear implants

 - a pacemaker